Skip to content

 • Introduce password quality checks.
 Make sure the checks are strict enough (length/complexity).

 • 16 characters is a quite secure minimum length.
-Do not go below 10.
+Don't go below 10.

 • If using Ibexa DXP v4.5 or newer, enable the password rule that rejects any password which has been exposed in a public breach.